 “Karen?” a drunken voice called.
 I stood still and listened closely.
 “Karen!” he shouted again.
 It was coming from the grid of tall, brick buildings behind the houses to my left.
 I gritted my teeth and followed the sound.

-I found him stumbling around, leaning against the brick walls, looking behind trash cans and into alcoves.
-He was a chubby guy, maybe in his thirties, in a beer-stained t-shirt and gray sweat pants.
+I found him stumbling around in a beer-stained t-shirt and gray sweatpants, leaning against the brick walls, looking behind trash cans and into alcoves.

 “Where are yooou?” he called out playfully, giggling to himself.
 “Here I come… Here comes the, uh… the big bad wolf!”